 I grew up Catholic but only in the sense that I made my communion and got the ashes for Palm Sunday.
 So when I was 15 and my mom brought me to RHOW, I was familiar with “religion” and wanted nothing to do with it.
 My sister and I had started drinking and partying.
 My life at home was chaotic and partying gave me a reason to not be home.
 Alcohol became my escape but I couldn’t fully let go and enjoy the ride like my friends could because I had the overwhelming sense that this wasn’t going to end well.
 I knew I had a predisposition to addiction which was a paralyzing fear.
 Looking back I know now that that was God’s protection.
 I was torn between wanted to be “young and free” and knowing that this road led to bondage.
 This inner turmoil made me not want to live.

-I was sitting in a 12 step anniversary meeting and Luisa was speaking and described her relationship with God by saying “imagine being in the midst of a storm and not getting wet” and the unmanageability of my life made me want so badly to experience what she had.
+I was sitting in a 12 step anniversary meeting and someone speaking described her relationship with God by saying “imagine being in the midst of a storm and not getting wet” and the unmanageability of my life made me want so badly to experience what she had.
 My pastor told me to “suspend my disbelief” long enough to hear what God had to say.

 I gave my life to Christ when I was 15, while sitting in a pile of dirty laundry in a closet, hearing my mother and sister scream at each other.
 I told him that I didn’t want to live anymore and I begged him to get me out of my mess.
 After that I threw myself into every ministry I could—I was a part of the worship team, education ministry, worked in the office.
 I did everything I could to try to repay God for saving my life, not understanding that his grace was a free gift.
 I also kept busy to distract myself from what my peers were doing, because I still had this fear that I was missing out.